How to Sell a Townhouse Quickly: Overcome These Common Challenges

 Tip: Partner with an experienced agent

-Ashton Ernst is a real estate agent in Atlanta, Georgia who specializes in townhome sales, and she knows that setting the right price is imperative to a fast sale.
+Ashton Ernst is a real estate agent from the Justin Landis Group in Atlanta, Georgia, who specializes in townhome sales.
+She knows that setting the right price is imperative to a fast sale.
 She says, “We don’t necessarily want to go lower or higher than other units.”

 Instead, to get a fast sale at a crowded price point, she uses creative marketing techniques.
 “Oftentimes there are small tweaks with searchability on price point that we can follow that will ensure we maximize our viewing audience of buyers looking at the home.”